jeremytammik/forge_bim_programming/README.md

-For more information on Forge, please refer to the overview at [forge.autodesk.com](https://forge.autodesk.com) and all the technical details, samples and further documentaion at [developer.autodesk.com](https://developer.autodesk.com).
+For more information on Forge, please refer to the overview at [forge.autodesk.com](https://forge.autodesk.com) and all the technical details, samples and further documentation at [developer.autodesk.com](https://developer.autodesk.com).

 To view this presentation, visit [jeremytammik.github.io/bim_programming](http://jeremytammik.github.io/bim_programming).